Updated on: 11/13/2019

 “Derek Sheely’s death was tragic because he was young, but it came while participating voluntarily in an inherently violent sport – helmets that prevent head injuries are necessary equipment for participation – whose dangers were obvious to Mr. Sheely as someone who had played football for years and had allegedly suffered a concussion the previous season,” reads a statement from the defense attorneys.

 How Medical History can Affect Wrongful Death Lawsuits

 In this particular instance, there is one seemingly minor factor that could actually play a significant role in the proceedings and final outcome of the wrongful death case: the plaintiff’s medical history.
 This is notable because, according to the statement issued by the defense attorneys, Sheely allegedly suffered a concussion as a result of playing football during the previous football season.

 At this point, this is simply an allegation that we have no additional details about and therefore cannot be sure about its validity.
-However, if it were proven that SHeely did suffer a concussion during the previous season, the defense could use Sheely's medical history against him as an argument to have the lawsuit dismissed or to devalue the case further down the road if a judge allows the trial to proceed.
+However, if it were proven that Sheely did suffer a concussion during the previous season, the defense could use Sheely's medical history against him as an argument to have the personal injury lawsuit dismissed or to devalue the case further down the road if a judge allows the trial to proceed.